algofoogle/solo_squash/README.md

 `caravel_user_project/openlane/user_project_wrapper/config.json`
 file would also need to be updated.

-Note that `solo_squash_tb` includes a few extra wire definitions that assign names to the Caravel GPIOs (etc) that we've chosen to use, hence meaning that most of the code from the original tests could still use those names for convenience.
+Note that `solo_squash_caravel_tb` includes a few extra wire definitions that assign names to the Caravel GPIOs (etc) that we've chosen to use, hence meaning that most of the code from the original tests could still use those names for convenience.
 In fact, my aim will be to make better universal tests that